Air Pockets under the Skin in cats

 Even if the symptoms appear mild, it is important to consult a veterinarian to determine the exact cause and initiate appropriate treatment.

-Symptom recognition for animal owners and veterinary diagnostic procedures
+Symptom recognition for the pet owner and veterinary diagnostic procedure

-What can pet owners do and professional therapy options
+What the pet owner can do and professional therapy options

 As a pet owner, you can take some measures to help your cat immediately while waiting for veterinary treatment.
-It is important to keep the cat in a quiet and safe environment to avoid stress and unnecessary movement that could worsen the problem.
+It is important to keep the cat in a calm and safe environment to avoid stress and unnecessary movement that could worsen the problem.

 However, it is important that these measures are not seen as a substitute for veterinary treatment.
 Subcutaneous emphysema requires professional medical intervention to treat the underlying cause and prevent possible complications.